Our nursery school is committed to safeguarding and we follow all Derbyshire Guidance with regards to safeguarding

 Safeguarding and keeping children safe at South Normanton Nursery School

 Keeping children safe at South Normanton Nursery School is of huge importance to us.
 We believe that safeguarding and health and safety is everybody's business.
-Ruth and Moira are our Designated Safeguarding Lead members of staff and with the Governing body ensure that all staff are trained and updated with any safeguarding and health and safety matters.
+Peter, Ruth and Moira are our Designated Safeguarding Lead members of staff and with the Governing body ensure that all staff are trained and updated with any safeguarding and health and safety matters.